 Alongside with these technological enablers and drivers, the growing focus on energy consumption, energy costs and ecological footprint are also key in the evolutions of the building management landscape.

 Martin Feder knows everything about the past, present and future of building management and building management systems (BMS).

-Martin is, among others, responsible for the BMS partner and certification badge of EcoXpert, the awarded partner program of Schneider Electric.
+Martin is, among others, responsible for the BMS partner and building management system certification badge of EcoXpert, the awarded partner program of Schneider Electric.
 He has over 30 years of experience in the BMS field and takes us through a journey across the building automation evolutions, challenges, standards, drivers and solutions.
 As you will discover it is an increasingly accelerating reality whereby IoT is moving fast from its initial role in the management and control levels of building management systems and building automation to an expanded usage across the entire building towards the edge with intelligent building management systems.
-IoT is one of the key drivers of the BMS market as research reminds us and ‘smart buildings‘ is a major cross-industry IoT investment use case.
+IoT is one of the key drivers of the BMS market as research reminds us and ‘smart buildings’ is a major cross-industry IoT investment use case.

-From HVAC to converging Internet of Things approaches: the accelerating role of IoT in building management
+From HVAC to converging Internet of Things approaches: the accelerating role of IoT in intelligent building management

 Martin, can you start by telling us a bit more about the BMS badge and the types and background of companies which are part of it and thus active in the BMS market?